csd81/LP/0tutorial/chapters/xx05b.md

 **Example 2: Problem 18 Data (No Orders, Explicit Empty Sets)**

-The second example uses data from **Problem 18** (arbitrary recipes with joint production), but explicitly defines the order-related parameters and sets as empty.
+The second example uses data from **Problem 18** (arbitrary recipes with joint production), but explicitly defines order-related parameters and sets as empty.

 ```
 data;